dymmond/lilya/docs/en/docs/contrib/security/introduction.md

 **Lilya** offers various tools, at different levels of abstraction, to implement security features.

-In this example, we’ll use **OAuth2** with the **Password** flow, utilizing a **Bearer** token.
-To do this, we’ll use the `OAuth2PasswordBearer` class.
+In this example, we'll use **OAuth2** with the **Password** flow, utilizing a **Bearer** token.
+To do this, we'll use the `OAuth2PasswordBearer` class.

 !!! info

-    A "bearer" token isn’t the only option for authentication.
-However, it’s the most suitable for our use case and often the best choice for most scenarios.
+    A "bearer" token isn't the only option for authentication.
+However, it's the most suitable for our use case and often the best choice for most scenarios.

-    Unless you’re an OAuth2 expert and know of another option that better fits your needs, **Lilya** gives you the flexibility to implement other options as well.
+    Unless you're an OAuth2 expert and know of another option that better fits your needs, **Lilya** gives you the flexibility to implement other options as well.

     When creating an instance of the `OAuth2PasswordBearer` class, we provide the `tokenUrl` parameter.
 This specifies the URL that the frontend (running in the user's browser) will use to send the `username` and `password` in order to obtain the token.